Kern County Juvenile Hall Sex Abuse Lawsuit

 Settlement Value of Kern County Juvenile Hall Sex Abuse Lawsuits

-The settlement value of sex abuse lawsuits brought by former juvenile inmates at Kern County Juvenile hall will generally depend on a the severity and duration of the abuse, and the extent of KCPD’s negligence.
+The settlement value of sex abuse lawsuits brought by former juvenile inmates at Kern County Juvenile Hall will generally depend on the severity and duration of the abuse, and the extent of KCPD’s negligence.
 Cases involving more severe acts of abuse (e.g., penetration) occurring over a long time period will have a high settlement value.
 Those in which there is clear evidence of obvious negligence on the part of KCPD, such as prior complaints of misconduct about the abuser, will also have a high settlement value.

 This means that the potential settlement amounts of a sexual abuse case involving more significant physical contact, such as actual penetration, or even just groping, will likely have an even higher settlement value.
 In fact, we think an abuse case in which the juvenile inmate was sexually assaulted could have a potential settlement value of $500,000 to $1 million.